This post contains affiliate links. Click here to read my affiliate policy.

 Anyhow, the nurses are oohing and awing about how good a latcher he is.
 I’m cracked out from the drugs and worrying about my milk as my colustrum looks like orange gel to me.
 The nurses are telling me it looks like we’re doing it right but I still think something is wrong.
 During the second night, I nurse him for 5 hours straight and I can’t do it anymore.
 We send him to the nursery so I can sleep that night.
 The day of check out the nurses finally say “He’s lost too much weight” and suggest we speak to the lactation specialist.

 OK,Tip 1, if you birth in the hospital ask immediately to work with a lactation specialist.
-Even if everything is going as smooth as a pie, it’s a shame to waste the chance of using such a valuable resource.
+Even if everything is going as smooth as a paleo sex in the pan, it’s a shame to waste the chance of using such a valuable resource.
 It never even crossed my mind to ask the nurses about working with someone since they all seemed to think everything was peachy keen.
 Also, trust your gut.
 I knew something was wrong but I didn’t vocalize it.
 I guess I hadn’t found my MAMA voice yet.

 My milk did not come in until day 8 and when it finally did, I was so engorged that I still could not nurse.
 I broke down many time about this.
 I never wanted a drop of formula to touch my child’s lips and while I was able to take advantage of donated milk from friends, I had to turn aside my convictions and realize that it was not about me, it was about him.
 If I had the foresight, I would have assembled the ingredients to make the Weston A Price Raw Milk Baby Formula.
 I did try to find donor milk banks in the area and came across The Human Milk Banking Association.